ziotom78/raytracing_course/tomasi-ray-tracing-08a.md

 -   The criterion for deciding whether an intersection is valid also depends on the values $t_\text{min}$ and $t_\text{max}$ of the ray $O + t \vec d$.

--   Putting together everything we have said so far, an intersection for $t = \tilde t$ is valid only if
+-   Putting together everything we have said so far, an intersection for $t = \tilde t$ is valid if and only if

     $$
     t_\text{min} \leq \tilde t \leq t_\text{max}